jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 We want to build a custom virtual environment for this class.
 To do so...
 ```
-$ hostname.      # Ensure first that you're on a compile node.
+$ hostname      # Ensure first that you're on a compile node.
 $ conda create -n 2025dsci

 # You will be asked if you want to proceed.
 Type y
 # When your environment is created, check that it exists: